MEMORIAL HEALTHCARE IS KEEPING YOU SAFE

 BEFORE YOUR VISIT:

 SCHEDULING: When scheduling your next appointment, your provider’s office will help determine if your visit would be best facilitated through a virtual telemedicine visit, or in-person at one of our offices.
-We have expanded the use of telemedicine in the last weeks and most patients find them to be a convenient and efficient way to see their own provider and get the necessary personal care they are seeking.
+We have expanded the use of telemedicine and most patients find them to be a convenient and efficient way to see their own provider and get the necessary personal care they are seeking.
 Please contact your Memorial Healthcare provider to schedule your next appointment.

 COVID-19 SCREENING: At the time of scheduling, all patients will be asked a series of screening questions to determine your risk for COVID-19.
 This screen allows our providers and staff to better prepare for your arrival and to meet your specific needs.